frzb/coinboot/README.md

 ![Logo of Coinboot](coinboot.png)

-This repository contains everything to get a Docker container up and running with all services needed to get Coinboot up and running in your environment.
+This repository contains everything to get a Docker container up and running with all services needed to get Coinboot work in your environment.

 ## Requierments